twrelax523/ostium-scalper/README.md

 - Call testnet faucet to get testnet USDC tokens
 - Read balance of your account, usdc and native token

+You can check this repository - https://github.com/0xOstium/use-ostium-python-sdk for more examples of how to use the SDK.
+Its shows how to create orders, trade, set tp/sl, cancel orders, get funding rate, rollover fee, percent profit/loss etc.

 *To use the SDK you need to have a valid EVM private key for an account on either Arbitrum (mainnet) or Arbitrum Sepolia (testnet), depending on which network you plan to use and supply a RPC URL, see below for more details.*
 ## Installation